How Missing Teeth Can Affect Your Health

 The Health Effects of Missing Teeth

-Missing teeth can cause a wide variety of health effects.
-This is largely because when you’re missing teeth it’s harder to properly chew food.
+can cause a wide variety of health effects.
+This is largely because when teeth aren’t there, it’s harder to properly chew food.
 This mechanical breakdown helps the digestive system access and absorb the nutrients in food, but when you can’t chew properly, you may miss out on that nutritional value.

-When you’re missing teeth, you may be avoiding certain foods entirely because they’re especially hard or impossible to chew.
-This may be certain meats, nuts, raw vegetables, or other hard foods.
-The longer you wait to replace a missing tooth, the more nutrients your body misses out on and the more your health could decline.
+Absent teeth may also cause you to avoid certain foods entirely because they’re especially hard or impossible to chew.
+This may include certain meats, nuts, raw vegetables, or other hard foods.
+The longer you wait when it comes to replacing a missing tooth, the more nutrients your body misses out on and the more your health could potentially decline.

 Why People Chew Their Food